-20. During the interactive dialogue, 121 delegations made statements.
-Recommendations made during the dialogue are to be found in section II of the present report.

-21 China, Iraq, Ireland, Japan, Italy, Jordan, Kazakhstan, Kenya, Kuwait, Kyrgyzstan, Lao People's Democratic Republic, Latvia, Lebanon, Libya, Luxembourg, Madagascar, Malaysia, Maldives, Mali, Malta, Mauritius, Mexico, Mongolia, Montenegro, Mozambique, Myanmar, Nepal, Netherlands, New Zealand, Nicaragua, Nigeria, Norway, Oman, Pakistan, Peru, Philippines, Poland, Portugal, Qatar, Republic of Korea, Romania, Saudi Arabia, Senegal, Serbia, Seychelles, Singapore, Slovakia, Slovenia, South Africa, Spain, Sri Lanka, State of Palestine, Sudan, Sweden, Switzerland, Syrian Arab Republic, Thailand, Togo, Tunisia, Turkey, Turkmenistan, Ukraine, Morocco, United Kingdom of Great Britain and Northern Ireland, United States of America, Uruguay, Uzbekistan, Venezuela (Bolivarian Republic of), Yemen, Zambia, Zimbabwe, Albania, Algeria, Angola, Armenia, Australia, Austria, Azerbaijan, Bahrain, Bangladesh, Belarus, Belgium, Benin, Bhutan, Bolivia (Plurinational State of), Brunei Darussalam, Brazil, Cambodia, Canada, Central African Republic, Chad, Chile, Iran (Islamic Republic of), Croatia, Cuba, Cyprus, Czech Republic, Democratic People's Republic of Korea, Denmark, Djibouti, Dominican Republic, Egypt, El Salvador, Ethiopia, Fiji, Finland, France, Gabon, Georgia, Germany, Greece, Haiti, Honduras, Hungary, Iceland, India, Indonesia, Argentina, United Arab Emirates made recommendations.
+- 20. During the interactive dialogue, 120 delegations made statements.
+Recommendations made during the dialogue are to be found in section II of the present report. - 21.
+China, Iraq, Ireland, Japan, Italy, Jordan, Kazakhstan, Kenya, Kuwait, Kyrgyzstan, the Lao People's Democratic Republic, Latvia, Lebanon, Libya, Luxembourg, Madagascar, Malaysia, Maldives, Mali, Malta, Mauritius, Mexico, Mongolia, Montenegro, Mozambique, Myanmar, Nepal, the Netherlands, New Zealand, Nicaragua, Nigeria, Norway, Oman, Pakistan, Peru, the Philippines, Poland, Portugal, Oatar, the Republic of Korea, Romania, Saudi Arabia, Senegal, Serbia, Seychelles, Singapore, Slovakia, Slovenia, South Africa, Spain, Sri Lanka, the State of Palestine, the Sudan, Sweden, Switzerland, the Syrian Arab Republic, Thailand, Togo, Tunisia, Turkey, Turkmenistan, Ukraine, Morocco, the United Kingdom of Great Britain and Northern Ireland, the United States of America, Uruguay, Uzbekistan, the Bolivarian Republic of Venezuela, Yemen, Zambia, Zimbabwe, Albania, Algeria, Angola, Armenia, Australia, Austria, Azerbaijan, Bahrain, Bangladesh, Belarus, Belgium, Benin, Bhutan, the Plurinational State of Bolivia, Brunei Darussalam, Brazil, Cambodia, Canada, Chad, Chile, the Islamic Republic of Iran, Croatia, Cuba, Cyprus, Czechia, the Democratic People's Republic of Korea, Denmark, Djibouti, the Dominican Republic, Egypt, El Salvador, Ethiopia, Fiji, Finland, France, Gabon, Georgia, Germany, Greece, Haiti, Honduras, Hungary, Iceland, India, Indonesia, Argentina and the United Arab Emirates made recommendations.
 Mauritania and the Russian Federation made statements.
-The complete version of the statements can be found in the webcast archived on the United Nations website.1

-22. In response to a number of questions the Delegation stated that, given Viet Nam's particular circumstances, the death penalty remains a necessary measure to prevent the most serious crimes, in line with Article 6 of the ICCPR.
-Viet Nam has taken steps to reduce the number of offenses punishable by death from 44 (in 1989) to 18 (in 2015) and expanding the range of cases not subjected to the capital punishment (under 18 years of age, pregnant women or nursing children under 36 months, over 75, and others).
-Though Viet Nam does not publish statistics on the death penalty, all verdicts and executions are announced in the media.
-Viet Nam is looking into the second optional protocol of the ICCPR.
+The complete version of the statements can be found in the webcast archived on the United Nations website.1 - 22.
+In response to a number of questions, the delegation stated that, given the country's particular circumstances, the death penalty remained a necessary measure to prevent the most serious crimes, in line with article 6 of the International Covenant on Civil and Political Rights.
+Viet Nam had taken steps to reduce the number of offences punishable by death from 44 (in 1989) to 18 (in 2015) and had expanded the categories of persons who could not be subjected to capital punishment (persons under 18 years of age, pregnant women or women nursing children under 36 months old, persons over 75 and others).
+Though Viet Nam did not publish statistics on the death penalty, all verdicts and executions were announced in the media.
+Viet Nam was currently studying the Second Optional Protocol to the International Covenant on Civil and Political Rights, aiming at the abolition of the death penalty.